 Located in one of the “dogholes” that dot the Mendocino coastline, Van Damme was once part of the thriving lumber mill town of Little River.
-Today, there are no vestiges of the logging operations.
-Instead the park stretches from the beach back through the lush Fern Canyon and to the Pygmy Forest where mature, cone-bearing cypress and pine trees stand six inches to eight feet tall.
-The park’s ten miles of trail go along the fern-carpeted canyon of Little River.
+Today, there are no vestiges of logging operations.
+Instead, the park stretches from the beach back through the lush Fern Canyon and to the Pygmy Forest where mature, cone-bearing cypress and pine trees stand six inches to eight feet tall.
+The park’s ten miles of the trail go along the fern-carpeted canyon of Little River.
 A paved road is used by joggers and bicyclists.
 The beach is popular with abalone divers and is a great place to explore the sea caves with Kayak Mendocino.